Ohio Hemp & Hemp‑Derived Cannabinoid Laws (2026)

 Shipping guidance

-Inbound shipments of intoxicating hemp products (i.e. > 0.4 mg total THC per container or containing synthesized cannabinoids) are prohibited unless shipped to a licensed cannabis dispensary.
-Non‑intoxicating hemp (≤ 0.3 % total THC dry weight and ≤ 0.4 mg per container) may be shipped under ODA hemp program rules.
-Age verification (21+) applies for intoxicating products sold via dispensaries.
+Inbound shipments of intoxicating hemp products (i.e., those exceeding 0.4 mg total THC per container or containing synthesized cannabinoids) are prohibited unless destined for a DCC‑licensed dispensary.
+Non‑intoxicating hemp products under the thresholds may be shipped under the Ohio Department of Agriculture hemp program.
+Age verification and retailer registration requirements apply only within the dispensary system.

 Testing & COA guidance